nandanipujara/ML--Women-Safety-Alert-System/README.md

 - Wake Word Activation – Detects the phrase "Help Me" or "red red red" using Porcupine.
 - Emergency SMS Alert – Sends an SOS message to a predefined emergency contact.
-- Distress Detection – Uses Librosa with a Random Forest model trained on the RAVDESS dataset.
+- Distress Detection – Uses Librosa with a SVM model trained on the RAVDESS dataset.
 - Shake Detection – Uses a CNN + LSTM model for smarter distress detection.
 - Environment Variables for Security – Stores sensitive credentials in a `.env` file.
 - Customizable – Can be extended with GPS tracking, voice authentication, etc.